sneha-kamboj/MiniFrontEndCreations/README.md

-<<<<<<< HEAD
 # 30 Days CSS Challenge

-This repository contains my Daily Mini Projects from 30 Days CSS Challenge from the [30 Days CSS Challenge](https://github.com/RaquelLima7/30DaysOfCSS.git) by Raquel Limâ.
+This repository is inspired by [Raquel Limâ’s 30 Days CSS Challenge](https://github.com/RaquelLima7/30DaysOfCSS.git).
+I’ve added my own creativity and custom styles to make this a unique re-implementation.

 I am participating in this challenge to Practice and improve my CSS skills.
 All projects are created by me by following the challenge instructions, and are for learning purposes only.